k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: boolean statement in AD_LOUD (mhitu.c)
 - Fix: AT_SCRE / AD_LOUD in mhitm.c
 - Add bits to linux-debug hints file for fuzzing with ASAN
+- Fix: segfault when hitting a monster with a poisoned glass object